DanielaBWeiss/BeerW-BigData-Project/README.md

 In the preprocess folder there exist multiple scripts for you to run.

 **1. Textual Cleaning** <br />
-Run `python textual_cleaning.py` and make sure to change the name of the csv file to the one you have in the data folder.
+Run `python textual_cleaning.py` and make sure to change the name of the csv file to the one you have in the data folder. <br />
 This script saces the file: `df_1_text_processed.csv` under the `data` folder.

 &nbsp;&nbsp;**TODO** - add argument handling in the script so we can pass in terminal <br />